 Do you take the Bible seriously?
 You might think you do.
 And you might be right.
 But ask yourself a few questions.
 How often do you read the Bible?
 Seriously think about it.
 Ok, now how often do you study the Bible?
 Those are not at all the same thing.
 How often do you cross-check translations?
 How well do you know biblical chronology?
-What about the biblical cultures?
+How’s your history of the Ancient Near East?
 What did 1st century Jews believe about the afterlife?
-How about the biblical literary genres?
+How about the various literary genres in Scripture?
 What were the literary conventions of Ancient Biography?
-Do you know much about the original biblical languages?
+Do you know anything about the original biblical languages?

 Suffice to say I haven’t always taken the bible seriously.
 I didn’t even take it seriously in bible school.
 Don’t get me wrong, I read the bible in bible school, but I didn’t really take it seriously.
-I didn’t study the biblical context, I didn’t learn the literary genres, I didn’t learn how to do proper word studies.
+I didn’t study the literary and historical context, I didn’t learn the genres, I didn’t learn how to do proper word studies.